Kidoz-SDK/KIDOZ_TOPON_ADAPTER/README.md

 3.1.
 You can get Kidoz SDK as a Gradle dependency (together with it's needed dependencies) using the following lines:
 ```
     compile group: 'org.greenrobot', name: 'eventbus', version: '3.0.0'
-    compile 'com.kidoz.sdk:KidozSDK:8.9.1@aar'
 ```
 3.2.
 Please make sure you have a set up Kidoz publisher account.
 3.3.
+Add the Kidoz SDK by coping `KidozSDK.aar` to the libs folder in your project.
+3.4.
 Add the Kidoz TopOn mediation plugin by coping `` kidoz-topon-release.aar`` to the libs folder in your project.

-3.4 Make sure you have added libs folder to your dependencies by:
+3.5 Make sure you have added libs folder to your dependencies by:

  ```
   implementation fileTree(include: ['*.jar','*.aar'], dir: 'libs')
 ```

-3.5  Add Custom Network in TopOn's Network , Fill in the Network Name as explained [HERE](https://docs.toponad.com/#/en-us/android/NetworkAccess/customnetwork/customnetwork):
+3.6  Add Custom Network in TopOn's Network , Fill in the Network Name as explained [HERE](https://docs.toponad.com/#/en-us/android/NetworkAccess/customnetwork/customnetwork):

-3.6  Fill in the Adaper's Class Name for each ad type :
+3.7  Fill in the Adaper's Class Name for each ad type :

  ```
  Rewarded Video: com.kidoz.mediation.topon.adapters.KidozTopOnMediationRewardedAdapter